 Among other works

 I’ve circled the plaque in the photo above.
 I wish the truck wasn’t in the way, but you take your photo ops as you can in the Big Apple.
-The thing is, this is not the house Melville lived in, but simply the site where his house once stood.
+This is not the house Melville lived in, but the site where his house once stood.

-This New York Times article from 1982 tells how the site of Melville’s home was located and offers facts and ideas about his life while living here, complete with some academics’ romantic condescension about Melville having to take a job, his income, and that he wore a uniform.
+This 1982 New York Times article describes how the site of Melville’s home was identified.
+It offers facts and speculation about his life in NYC, complete with academics’ romantic condescension about Melville having to take a job, his income, and wearing a uniform.
 I suppose some would prefer to imagine him saying, “I’d rather not.”

 Although this isn’t the house where Melville actually lived, it is pretty cool to know that you’re walking the same blocks that he once walked.